-The parking Joint Ventures have steadily improved and with the USA lifting nearly all COVID-19 restrictions, the demand for travel should progressively accelerate.
-The Company expects operations to continue to recover throughout the year.
+The parking Joint Ventures have steadily improved and with the USA lifting nearly all COVID-19 restrictions, the demand for travel has progressively accelerated to the point where airports are at capacity.
+The Company expects operations to continue to recover throughout the year, though the results are difficult to predict due to an ever-changing economic environment.